LukeShortCloud/rootpages/src/openstack/tripleo.rst

 -  RHOCP operators:

-   -  AMQ Interconnect = Recieves metrics and events from Red Hat AMQ on RHOSP.
+   -  AMQ Interconnect = Receives metrics and events from Red Hat AMQ on RHOSP.
 These are then sent to the Smart Gateway.
-   -  Smart Gateway = Routes metrics to Prometheus and events to ElasticSearch.
+   -  Smart Gateway = Routes metrics to Prometheus and events to Elasticsearch.
    -  Prometheus = Stores all of the time-series metrics onto a persistent storage backend.
 Provides a dashboard and API to search the data.
    -  AlertManager = Waits for an alert rule to be triggered by Prometheus.
-Once an alert is recieved, the AlertManager sends communication to the system administrators about possible issues.
+Once an alert is received, the AlertManager sends communication to the system administrators about possible issues.
-   -  ElasticSearch = Stores all of the events onto a persistent storage backend.
+   -  Elasticsearch = Stores all of the events onto a persistent storage backend.
 Provides a dashboard and API to search the data.

 -  Visual dashboard: